Athena: Art and symbolism

 During the sixteenth and seventeenth centuries, Athena was used as a symbol for female rulers.
 In his book A Revelation of the True Minerva (1582), Thomas Blennerhassett portrays Queen Elizabeth I of England as a "new Minerva" and "the greatest goddesse nowe on earth".
 A series of paintings by Peter Paul Rubens depict Athena as Marie de' Medici's patron and mentor; the final painting in the series goes even further and shows Marie de' Medici with Athena's iconography, as the mortal incarnation of the goddess herself.
-The Flemish sculptor Jean-Pierre-Antoine Tassaert (Jan Peter Anton Tassaert) later portrayed Catherine II of Russia as Athena in a marble bust in 1774.
+The Flemish sculptor Jean-Pierre-Antoine Tassaert (Jan Peter Anton Tassaert) later portrayed Empress Catherine the Great of Russia as Athena in a marble bust in 1774.
 During the French Revolution, statues of pagan gods were torn down all throughout France, but statues of Athena were not.
-Instead, Athena was transformed into the personification of freedom and the republic and a statue of the goddess stood in the center of the Place de la Revolution in Paris.
+Instead, Athena was transformed into the personification of freedom and the republic and a statue of the goddess stood in the centre of the Place de la Revolution in Paris.
 In the years following the Revolution, artistic representations of Athena proliferated.

 A statue of Athena stands directly in front of the Austrian Parliament Building in Vienna, and depictions of Athena have influenced other symbols of Western freedom, including the Statue of Liberty and Britannia.
 For over a century, a full-scale replica of the Parthenon has stood in Nashville, Tennessee.
 In 1990, the curators added a gilded forty-two-foot (12.5 m) tall replica of Phidias's Athena Parthenos, built from concrete and fiberglass.
 The Great Seal of California bears the image of Athena kneeling next to a brown grizzly bear.
 Athena has occasionally appeared on modern coins, as she did on the ancient Athenian drachma.
 Her head appears on the $50 1915-S Panama-Pacific commemorative coin.